S1l3ntC0nquer/MainBlog/Main_CX330/source/_posts/StudyNotes/Data Structure for Muggles.md

 ## Operations

 Here I use max heap for example, but it's very similar with the min heap so you can try it by yourself!
+We're going to use 2 operations called heapify up and heapify down.

+- Heapify up
+    - While the new element has a larger value than its parent, swap the new element and its parent
+- Heapify down
+    - While the "out of place element" has a smaller priority than any child, swap the out of place element with the smallest child

 ### Insert(key)

-1. Create a new node while keep the heap being a complete binary tree.
+1. Create a new node while keep the heap being a complete binary tree
-2. Compare the key with the parent.
+2. Compare the key with the parent
     - If the key < parent, pass
     - If the key > parent, switch place with parent and recursively compare the parent with parent's parent until it match the definition (key value in any node is the maximum value in the subtree)